Legazpi, Albay

-Legazpi is the administrative, economic, and transport hub of the Bicol Region (Region V).
-Located just south of Mayon Volcano, whose symmetrical conical form dominates the northern skyline, the city is served by air, land, and sea transport infrastructure, including Bicol International Airport in neighboring Daraga, the national highway network, Philippine National Railways, and ports along Albay Gulf.
-It also functions as the region's center for tourism, education, health care, and commerce.

 Originally a pre-Hispanic coastal village called Sawangan, the settlement became a Spanish mission town in 1587 and was renamed in 1856 to honor conquistador Miguel López de Legazpi, a Basque.
-Legazpi has a diversified service-based economy focused on trade, agro‑processing, and adventure tourism, promoted under the city's "City of Fun and Adventure" branding.
+The city lies south of Mayon Volcano – an active stratovolcano known for its nearly symmetrical conical shape – and Legazpi is the base for volcano monitoring and hazard management operations in the region.

+Legazpi is the administrative, economic, and transport hub of the Bicol Region.
+The city is served by air, sea, and land transport infrastructure, including Bicol International Airport in neighboring Daraga, ports along Albay Gulf, Philippine National Railways, and the national highway network.
+It also functions as the region's center for tourism, education, health care, and commerce, with a diversified service-based economy focused on trade, agro‑processing, and adventure tourism.

-Legazpi topped the National Competitiveness Council's Cities & Municipalities Competitive Index in 2018 and ranked in the index's top tier since, earning citations as a "most business-friendly" Philippine component city.
-Having met the statutory requirements for Highly Urbanized City (HUC) classification, the city is now being considered for reclassification, with officials expressing intent to pursue the process.
+Legazpi topped the National Competitiveness Council's Cities & Municipalities Competitive Index in 2018 and has ranked in the index's top tier in the years since, earning citations as a "most business-friendly" Philippine city.
+Having met the necessary statutory requirements the city is now being considered for reclassification from a Component City (CC) to a Highly Urbanized City (HUC).